• Skip to primary navigation

 April, 2016 – A Note from the Author

 I wrote this blog in September of 2015.
-It took a lot of time to research, look at the numbers, and create the infographics.
-I went on to discuss my theories a couple weeks later on the Bad Business Podcast in October of 2015 ( Listen here.)
+It took a lot of time to research, look at the numbers, and create infographics.
+I went on to discuss my theories a couple of weeks later on the Bad Business Podcast in October of 2015 (Listen here.)
 I never published the blog because it was too much work to analyze with the dozens of characters wanting to be president.
 Plus I wanted the blog to be relevant, and candidates came and went over the course of writing the blog.

 Plus there was something else that bothered me.